KarelKubat/go-prepush-hook/README.md

 `go-prepush-hook` is a simple Perl script that can install itself as your pre-push hook; i.e., it's run before `git push` actually pushes.
 It is heavily aimed at Go repositories that get pushed to http://github.com.

 License: GPLV3, see the file `LICENSE.md`.
+Basically, do with it whatever you wish, but re-distribute any changes you might make following the same license rules.

 What it does, is: